Key Takeaways

 What is Nextiva?

-Nextiva launched in 2008 with a focus on delivering enterprise-quality phone systems to businesses of all sizes.
-The company grew by emphasizing customer service—both in the product itself and in how they support their clients.
-Unlike Phone.com's more basic offering, Nextiva built a comprehensive business phone system with features specifically designed for teams that spend significant time on calls with customers.
+Nextiva launched in 2008 with a focus on delivering enterprise-quality phone systems to businesses of all sizes, and grew by emphasizing customer service, both in the product and in how it supports clients.
+Unlike Phone.com's more basic offering, it's a comprehensive business phone system built for teams that spend serious time on customer calls.

-The platform serves small businesses through large enterprises, with particular strength in customer service operations.
-Nextiva's feature set includes advanced call management, team collaboration tools, CRM capabilities, and analytics that help managers understand call patterns and agent performance.
-The system operates across the US and Canada with reliable infrastructure backed by multiple data centers.
+The platform serves small businesses through large enterprises, with particular strength in customer-service operations: advanced call management, team collaboration, built-in CRM functionality and analytics on call patterns and agent performance.
+It operates across the US and Canada with reliable, multi-data-center infrastructure.

 Why Nextiva is a Good Alternative to Phone.com